Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Experimental Results

 \subsubsection{Visual Comparison}

-We select four misaligned pairs from the testing dataset to demonstrate the effectiveness of proposed framework in Fig.~\ref{fig:misalignment_MEF}.
-The first two rows illustrate the scene with large pixel movements.
-Most methods cannot preserve sufficient details.
-The results generated by MEF-GAN and FMMEF methods have obvious artifacts and cannot preserve the normal color distribution.
-More importantly, our scheme successfully realizes the uniform promotion of pixel alignment and visual enhancement, which can effectively address diverse levels of pixel alignment.
+We select four misaligned pairs to demonstrate the effectiveness of the proposed framework in Fig.~\ref{fig:misalignment_MEF}.
+We leverage the AGFlow to previously align these methods for the comparison.
+The last two rows illustrate the scene with large pixel movements.
+Most methods cannot preserve sufficient details, generated with obvious artifacts.
+M2CDL and DeFusion cannot recover accurate illuminations with blurred scenes.
+More importantly, our scheme successfully realizes the uniform promotion of pixel alignment and visual enhancement, which can effectively address diverse levels of pixel alignment with abundant details (\textit{e.g.,} buildings and sign boards at the first row).